shaikh-shahid/Redistill/README.md

 - Production workloads with any concurrency level
 - Scenarios requiring maximum GET throughput

-**Redistill is the fastest Redis-compatible cache for read-heavy workloads.**
+**Redistill is the fastest Redis-compatible cache, outperforming both Redis and Dragonfly.**

 > 💡 See [Performance Tuning Guide](docs/PERFORMANCE_TUNING.md) for optimization tips and advanced configurations.